rebots-online/Zoson-/README.md

 ##### We also have a hosted version available at [playground.zyphra.com/audio](https://playground.zyphra.com/audio)

+## MicroSaaS Voice Cloning & Redubbing Platform

+ZonosTTS is being extended into a complete microSaaS platform for voice cloning and redubbing.
+This architecture combines our powerful TTS capabilities with browser-compatible speech recognition and diarization, enabling users to easily clone voices and create redubbed content with minimal hardware requirements.

 ---

 Zonos follows a straightforward architecture: text normalization and phonemization via eSpeak, followed by DAC token prediction through a transformer or hybrid backbone.
 An overview of the architecture can be seen below.